Aleksandar Vrhovac

-Aleksandar Vrhovac (Cyrillic: Александар Bpхoвaц; born February 8, 1972) is a retired Bosnian professional football player.
+Aleksandar Vrhovac (Cyrillic: Александар Bpхoвaц; born February 8, 1972) is a Bosnian retired football player.

 Club career

 During his career Aleksandar has played for many clubs in the second and third tiers in Central and Eastern Europe, FK Borac Banja Luka and FK Kozara in Bosnia, Spartak Subotica and Radnički Bajmok in Serbia, Csepel SC and Videoton FC in Hungary, BŠK Bardejov in Slovakia, FC Krylia Sovetov Samara in Russia and Wolfsberger AC in Austria.

 Having started playing as an attacking midfielder, or even sometimes striker, with time he started playing more as defensive midfielder, becoming one of the best players on that position in Bosnian league by the end of his career.